Karate Classes In Nine Elms

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Nine Elms .
+We bring these 3 activities together to bring a complete Karate tuition experience in Nine Elms .

-Karate History and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn fighting techinques and began teaching Karate in Okinawan institutions.
-This brought about further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the art to Japan in 1922.
+Karate: Some Historical Information At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for those who wanted to learn fighting techinques and began teaching Karate in Okinawan schools.
+This led to even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.

 (info courtesy of: Karate Class in Nine Elms )